Opioid Use Disorder Treatment

 Alternative Addiction Treatment Choices for Opioid Use Disorder

-This treatment plan may include options such as methadone maintenance therapy, which can help reduce cravings and withdrawal symptoms, as well as behavioral therapies and evidence-based treatments that focus on addressing the psychological aspects of addiction.
-Additionally, we may discuss support groups or contingency management strategies, which can provide ongoing encouragement and accountability.
-This comprehensive approach ensures that we identify the most suitable treatment pathway tailored specifically to your needs.
+Methadone Maintenance – Your treatment plan may include options such as methadone maintenance therapy, which can help reduce cravings and withdrawal symptoms, as well as behavioral therapies and evidence-based treatments that focus on addressing the psychological aspects of addiction.

 Skycloud is a dedicated team of Psychiatric Mental Health Nurse Practitioners (PMHNPs) and Licensed Clinical Social Workers (LCSWs) who specialize in providing comprehensive mental health care.
 Our professionals are fully licensed for prescribing medications and offer therapeutic support in the states of Oregon, Washington, and Utah.